neondatabase/website/content/docs/data-types/integer.md

 ## Example usage

 Consider a database for a small online bookstore.
-Here, `SMALLINT` could be used for storing the number of copies of a book in stock.
-While, `INTEGER` would be appropriate for a unique identifier for each book.
+Here, `SMALLINT` could be used for storing the number of copies of a book in stock, while `INTEGER` would be appropriate for a unique identifier for each book.

 The query below creates a `books` table with these columns: